aramii3/NNB-Project-Unit1/Unit1 Project.md

 In this equation, P(x) is the probability of the event x occurring.
 The sum of probabilities is taken over all of the possible events x in the sample space.

-Now that we have defined Shannoon Entropy, what does it mean in the context of information theory?
+Now that we have defined Shannon Entropy, what does it mean in the context of information theory?

 P(x) is the probability of the event x occurring.
 The sum is taken over all of the possible events x in the sample space.